cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

       "admin_password": "definetelyasecret"
     }
     ```
 1. A service instances file exists for the test case under consideration.
 This file contains an array of Service Definition and Service Config pairs.
-This files would be called `services.json`
+This files would be called `services.json`.
+Names would be resolved into `./<name>.json` in the service configuration folder.
     ```
-    [
     {
-          "config": "./mysql_config.json",
-          "service_definition": "mysql_service",
-      },
-      {
-          "config": "./conjur_config.json",
-          "service_definition": "conjur_service"
+      "configs": [
+          "mysql_config",
+          "conjur_config"
+      ]
     }
-    ]
     ```
 1. There is a test case written in Gherkin for validating using the MySQL service connector with Conjur.
 See below that there is an expliit step specifying the services that are expected to be running.
     ```